Computational-Plant-Science/3D_model_reconstruction_demo/README.md

 # DIRT3D Reconstruction

-Reconstruct a 3D point cloud root model from a set of images.
+Reconstruct a 3D point cloud root model from images.

 For example, a real root and a reconstruction, side by side: